Percival rescues point against Man Utd

 The sensational set-piece cancelled out Alessia Russo's first-half solo effort.

-It was enough to earn Spurs their first-ever point against United.
+It was also enough to earn Spurs their first-ever point against United.

+The hosts were heading for their second successive WSL defeat and first at home this season before Percival's free-kick ended their losing run against United.
+Spurs had been beaten in all six previous games since first first meeting in 2018.

+The draw denied the Red Devils the chance of moving up to third - and they are now fifth.

 Line-ups